EconomyLens.com

 Investors breathed a sigh of relief after US President Donald Trump backtracked on threatened tariffs over opposition to his Greenland grab. ©AFP

 London (AFP) – Stocks rallied Thursday after President Donald Trump rowed back on threats to hit key European countries with tariffs over their opposition to a US takeover of Greenland.
-Gains were fueled also by a surge in tech stocks as the artificial intelligence trade roared back into the spotlight after the head of top AI chipmaker Nvidia said the sector needed “trillions of dollars” more investment.
+Gains were fuelled also by a surge in tech stocks as the artificial intelligence trade roared back into the spotlight after the head of top AI chipmaker Nvidia said the sector needed “trillions of dollars” more investment.

 Related